ansshameed/ansshameed/README.md

 🌟 Previously interned at Bank of America on the equities trading floor facilitating software for OMS (Order Management System).

-🌟 Currently developing algorithmic trading strategies to better understand quantitative finance.
+🌟 Currently developing algorithmic trading strategies in Python and C++ to better understand quantitative finance.

 🌟 Currently optimising a distributed agent-based arbitrage trading simulation to include technical indicators.